-- 8.2.1 The full significance of these developments is unclear.
-Canada and Mexico raise unique policy issues because of our shared borders.
-Israel also enjoys a special relationship with the United States. - 8.2.2 As more nations adopt U.S.-type rules governing the qualification and oversight of charitable organizations, the United States may expand its willingness to adopt such treaty exceptions.
-Any such policy shift will have major implications for charitable organizations and donors around the world. - 8.2.3 U.S. restrictions on income tax deductions for gifts to foreign charities generally dissuade U.S. donors from making gifts benefiting specific foreign causes.
+7.2.3 U.S. restrictions on income tax deductions for gifts to foreign charities generally dissuade U.S. donors from making gifts benefiting specific foreign causes.
 Since treaty provisions allowing deductions for direct gifts to foreign charities raise the comfort level of donors, such provisions consistently result in an increase in the number and value of cross-border charitable gifts.

-8.3 U.S.-CANADA TREATY: THE FIRST BREAKTHROUGH
+7.3 U.S.-CANADA TREATY: THE FIRST BREAKTHROUGH

-The U.S.-Canada income tax treaty which came into effect on January 1, 1985113 represented an unprecedented breakthrough in U.S. policy regarding cross-border gifts.
+The U.S.-Canada income tax treaty which came into effect on January 1, 198581 represented an unprecedented breakthrough in U.S. policy regarding cross-border gifts.
 Under this treaty, income tax deductions are generally allowed for direct gifts by U.S. donors to Canadian charities and vice-versa.

-- 8.3.1 Paragraph 5 of Article XXI of the U.S.-Canada treaty provides that contributions by a U.S. citizen or resident to a Canadian tax-exempt organization which could qualify in the United States to receive deductible contributions if it were a U.S. organization are deductible against the donor's Canadian-source income, subject to U.S. percentage limitations. - a.
+- 7.3.1 Paragraph 5 of Article XXI of the U.S.-Canada treaty provides that contributions by a U.S. citizen or resident to a Canadian tax-exempt organization which could qualify in the United States to receive deductible contributions if it were a U.S. organization are deductible against the donor's Canadian-source income, subject to U.S. percentage limitations. - a.
 This exception does not permit any deduction if the U.S. donor has no Canadian income. - b.
-A more generous exception permits a deduction against a U.S. donor's U.S.-source income (again, subject to U.S. percentage limitations) for contributions to a Canadian college or university at which the donor or a member of the donor's family is or was enrolled.
+A more generous exception permits a deduction against a U.S. donor's U.S.-source income (again, subject to U.S. percentage limitations) for contributions to a Canadian college or university at which the donor or a member of the donor's family is or was enrolled. - 7.3.2 Paragraph 6 of Article XXI of the U.S.-Canada treaty provides for reciprocal credits for gifts by Canadian residents to U.S. tax-exempt organizations that could qualify in Canada as "registered charities" if they were Canadian organizations.
+The credits may generally be claimed only against U.S.-source income, subject to Canadian percentage limitations.
+However, gifts to U.S. colleges or universities attended by the donor or a member of the donor's family are creditable against Canadian-source income (again, subject to Canadian percentage limitations).